docker/docs/api/dtr_1_3_team_repo_namespace_access.md

 **Status Codes**

-- *400* the repository is not owned by an organiztion.
+- *400* the repository is not owned by an organization.
 - *400* the team does not belong to the owning organization.
 - *403* the client is not authorized.
 - *200* success.